untitledstartup/swift-style-guide/README.md

 #### Whitespace

  * Tabs, not spaces.
+   * _Rationale:_ This lets people use their preferred indentation level.
  * End files with a newline.
+   * _Rationale:_ Git loves to complain if you don't.
  * Make liberal use of vertical whitespace to divide code into logical chunks.
+   * _Rationale:_ It's easy to accumulate visual clutter.
+Fight it.
+ * Two blank lines before the start of a top-level definition.
+   * _Rationale:_ These are logically different sections of the file, make them look that way.
  * Don’t leave trailing whitespace.
-   * Not even leading indentation on blank lines.
+Not even leading indentation on blank lines.
+   * _Rationale:_ Xcode can do this automatically.
+It's worth it for predictable navigation.

 #### Prefer implicit getters on read-only properties and subscripts